GlenKPeterson/Paguro/README.md

  - The way hashcodes are computed for all tuples will be changed.
 Essentially, this computation had a "wart" for compatibility with java.util.Map.Entry which will be removed.
  - Default Equator and Comparator singleton implementations will become Enums instead of lambdas.
  - All other potentially Serializable singletons will be converted to enums for clean and efficient serialization and deserialization.
- - The function interfaces (Function0, Function1, etc.) will not implement Serializable (these interfaces are general and Serializable is too much for implementers to think about and often irrelevant).
+ - The function interfaces (Function0, Function1, etc.) will *not* implement Serializable.
+These interfaces are general and Serializable is too much for implementers to think about (and often irrelevant).

- - Issues?
+Issues?
 Questions?
 Please provide feedback on the [Serialization enhancement request](https://github.com/GlenKPeterson/UncleJim/issues/10)

 ###Renaming
 This project will soon be renamed to "Paguro" (pronounced, "pah-GOO-row") which is short for the Latin "Paguroidea" - the name of the Hermit Crab superfamily in Biology.
 These collections grow by adding a new shell, leaving the insides the same, much the way Hermit Crabs trade up to a new shell when they grow.
 Plus, hermit crabs are cute.